googleapis/nodejs-firestore/api-report/firestore.api.md

     // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
     // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
-    // Warning: (ae-forgotten-export) The symbol "DocumentChangeType" needs to be exported by the entry point index.d.ts constructor(type: DocumentChangeType, document: QueryDocumentSnapshot<AppModelType, DbModelType>, oldIndex: number, newIndex: number);
+    // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}' constructor(type: DocumentChangeType, document: QueryDocumentSnapshot<AppModelType, DbModelType>, oldIndex: number, newIndex: number);
     // Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
     // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"